-However while waiting to buy tickets, Harrie began feeling very ill and had to go home.
-We continued on and we were delighted when our tour guide was John Paul a tall and reasonably good looking American, we had spotted yesterday.
-After laughing about how closely his name sounded like Shaun Paul (our go-to artist for a night out) he was henceforth to be known as this.
-Lucy and Vicky were very happy with him and his confident attitude.
+However, while waiting to buy tickets, Harrie began feeling very ill and had to go home.
+We continued, and we were delighted when our tour guide was John Paul a tall and reasonably good looking American, we had spotted yesterday.
+After laughing about how closely his name sounded like Shaun Paul (our go-to artist for a night out), he was henceforth to be known as this.
+Lucy and Vicky were delighted with him and his confident attitude.
 The tour began by walking across Charles bridge and getting a short tram ride to the top.
 We visited the old royal palace, St. Vitus’ Cathedral, St George’s Basilica and Kafka’s House.

-The tour was interesting however not as good as the free tour, we spent a lot of the time trying to work out what sport Shaun Paul played (we later discovered it was martial arts).
-His attractiveness was slightly ruined by the discovery of his monobrow.
+The tour was enjoyable; however, not as good as the free tour.
+We spent a lot of the time trying to work out what sport Shaun Paul played (we later discovered it was martial arts).
+Shaun Paul’s attractiveness was slightly ruined by the realisation of his mono-brow.
 Lucy decided this was not an issue and could be waxed off.

 By the end of the tour, any of his appeal had disappeared entirely when he encouraged us to rub the statue of a child’s penis, as this is a Czech tradition and is suppose to bring fertility.
 We all declined.